madhavanmalolan/teamtime/index.md

-# Team Time

-Use `/teamtime` in your Slack channel to know the local time of every user in that channel! :)
+Use `/teamtime` in your Slack channel to know the local time of every user in that channel